-Guilty pleasures: Sigh, watching Chinese period soap operas.
-Ah, those elaborate costumes...the drama and intrigue in the Forbidden City...the often amusing and sometimes ridiculous English subtitles (yeah, they probably don't pay those translators a lot)...
+Guilty pleasure: Sigh, watching Chinese or Korean period soap operas.
+Ah, those elaborate costumes…the drama and intrigue…the often amusing and sometimes ridiculous English subtitles (yeah, they probably don’t pay those translators a lot)…

 New Year’s resolution: I don’t do New Year’s resolutions.

 Marriage advice from the trenches: Although I’m not married, I’ve certainly observed a lot a relationships and I’d say the reason most of them don’t work as well as they might is communication problems.
 Learn how to listen to and talk to your partner and you’ve got a much better chance of marital success.
 Hey, if everyone knew how to do this, Dr. Phil would be out of a job!
 Premarital counseling should probably be required along with the marriage license.